RTEMS/rtems-docs/eng/fv/approaches.rst

 but the real challenge is how to use ACSL to model atomic behaviour and the underlying semantics that will drive the WP logic.

-**Stop Press**

-As of September 13th 2019, Frama-C has a release Frama-Clang 0.0.7 which supports C++.
-It's a prototype right now.

 Isabelle/HOL
 ^^^^^^^^^^^^